CraftAcademyLabs/ca_course/prepcourse/vscode_guide.md

 Extensions is a powerful way for us to add functionality to the VSC editor.
 These extensions will give us ability to use features depending on what programming language or framework we are using.
 Add extensions when you need them.

-For example if we will start using the Ruby Programming language, in that case we would like an extension that will help our coding to be quicker and with less bugs from syntax.
+For example if we start using the Ruby Programming language, in that case we would like an extension that will help our coding to be quicker and with less bugs from syntax.
 The simplest solution to this is to download an extension from the VSC marketplace.

 You can browse and install extensions from within VS Code.
 Bring up the Extensions view by clicking on the Extensions icon in the  **Activity Bar**  on the side of VS Code or the  **View: Extensions**  command (⇧⌘X).